knative/docs/CONTRIBUTING.md

   [friction log](https://devrel.net/developer-experience/an-introduction-to-friction-logging)
   of your experience and then use that to open your first set of PRs.
 Examples:

-  - What was hard for you?
+  - What was difficult for you?
-  - Did you stumble on something because it wasn't clear?
+  - Did you stumble on something because the steps weren't clear?
   - Was a dependency not mentioned?

 **A few pointers and other considerations**

-- Think about how you can improve the documentation as a whole. <br> For example, how can you fix the issue you found so that others don't run into the same challenges?
+- Think about how you can improve the documentation as a whole.
+For example, how can you fix the issue you found so that others don't run into the same challenges?

-- Are there multiple places that could be fixed?
+- Are there multiple places the issue could be fixed?

-  - Are there other pages that you should apply your update?
+  - Are there other pages which you should also update?

-  - Would it help if there was a link to more or related information on a the page?
+  - Would it help if there was a link to more or related information on a page?
     On a related page?

 - Was the title or description misleading?
-Did you expect to find something else?
+Did you expect to find something different in that docs section?

 - If you find something and don't have the bandwidth to open a PR, make us aware of the pain point and open an